 Three fishing companies currently discharge land-derived wastewater into Saldanha Bay: SA Lobster Exporters (Marine Products), Live Fish Tanks (West Coast) and Sea Harvest.
 Premier Fishing is currently in the process of upgrading their fish processing plant for which EA was issued in June 2013.
-Long term data for effluent volume and quality is available for the Sea Harvest factory, and it is evident from these data that their effluent contains significant quantities of organic material (suspended solids, ammonia and other nitrogenous compounds) and may be contributing to poor water quality conditions in Small Bay.
+Long term data for effluent volume and quality is available for the Sea Harvest factory only, and it is evident from these data that their effluent contains significant quantities of organic material (suspended solids, ammonia and other nitrogenous compounds) and may be contributing to poor water quality conditions in Small Bay.
 No information is available on effluent discharged by SA Lobster Exporters and Live Fish Tanks, or whether their discharges are authorised in terms of the National Environmental Management: Integrated Coastal Management Act (No. 24 of 2008) (ICMA).

 Saldanha Bay is the only natural sheltered embayment in South Africa and as a result it is regarded as the major area for mariculture.
-There are currently seven mariculture operators that farm mussels, oysters, and various other species in the Bay.
-A total area of approximately 150 ha has been allocated to these operators.
+A combined 430 ha of sea space are currently available for aquaculture production in Outer Bay, Big Bay and Small Bay, of which 251 ha have been leased to 12 individual mariculture operators.
+Only 60% of these concession areas are actively farmed for mussels, oysters and finfish, mostly in Small Bay.
 Historic studies as well as the State of the Bay surveys have shown that these culture operations can lead to organic enrichment and anoxia in sediments under the culture rafts and ropes.
 The source of the contamination is believed to be mainly faeces, decaying mussels and fouling species.
-Mariculture production in Saldanha has been static for many years nut bivalve production is now clearly increasing again and there is much recent interest in fin fish farming in the Bay as well.
+After many years of slow but consistent growth in Saldanha Bay, DAFF is now proposing to establish a new sea-based Aquaculture Development Zone (ADZ) in Saldanha Bay with the support of finances and capacity allocated to the Operation Phakisa Delivery Unit.
+This has the potential to significantly expand the mariculture footprint and some of the associated impacts in Saldanha Bay and will need to be carefully monitored in future.